 Poor performance on this measure may result from many causes.
 One way to visualize this measure is to consider the experience of a mom frantically driving her child to the emergency department (ED).
 The child has a painful broken leg, and the mother and the child are waiting in the ED for treatment.
 In 2016, the median time to pain medication on this measure was 52 minutes.
 In other words, in 50 percent of EDs, patients waited more than 52 minutes before they received pain medication for their broken bones.

-There are, of course, multiple explanations for long waits that are unrelated to ED efficiency.
+Of course, there are multiple explanations for long waits that are unrelated to ED efficiency.
 For example, only patients cared for in EDs and discharged to home are included, excluding the most serious injuries (e.g., multiple-trauma car accidents) that require subsequent hospitalization.
 Data do not include patients who received pain medication en route to the ED.
 It is also possible that patients may have received undocumented pain medication during ED visits.
 Patients may also have been offered pain medication but refused, with their refusal unrecorded.
 Despite the flaws in the OP_21 ED performance measure, it is still a reasonable measure for a subset of patients.
-Hospitals that do poorly on this measure should either improve their record keeping or improve response time to ED patients, both of which are important.
+Hospitals that do poorly on this measure should either improve their record keeping or improve their response time to ED patients, both of which are important.
 Many healthcare managers are sensitive to improving these measures.

 This example features the performance of Southeast Alabama Medical Center over two years.
 CMS uses code 010001 for this provider.
 The Hospital Compare website reports the measure OP_21 for all providers using two fields: score and sample.
 The score is minutes from ED arrival to time of initial oral, intranasal, or parenteral pain medication administration.
 The sample is the number of patients used to calculate the minutes to pain medication.
 In our analysis, we focus on the score variable.